danaikorre/dsmanufacturing.github.io/index.md

 It covers the fundamentals of
 * exploratory data analysis,
 * the importance of data science in manufacturing,
-* techniques for data visualisation
 * tools for data analysis,
-* tools for data visualisation, and
+* tools and techniques for data visualisation, and
 * evaluation.

 Meet the organizers and join our **[open info session on MS Teams](TEAMS LINK)** (installed MS Teams application required).
 The session gives an overview over the course and we will answer questions.
 Sessions times are